 Then again, if you work on Canon RAW, RED 10bit, or EXR Sequences (among others), you might very well be able to see the higher color range, that a 10bit Monitor will grant you.

 Especially in Gradients, or Vignetted uniform Backgrounds, you can quickly spot if a Monitor is making good use of its 10bit capability.

-Apart from the native 10bit capability, there is an interesting way for Monitors to achieve higher bit depth, called FRC (Frame Rate Control).
+Apart from the native 10bit capability, there is an interesting way for Monitors to achieve higher bit depths, called FRC (Frame Rate Control).

 8Bit Monitors can increase their Bit depth by rapidly flashing pixels close to each other on and off, which gives the impression of higher Bit Depth, as multiple pixels and colors are blended this way.

-If you truly want to make good use of a 10bit Monitor, go with a 10bit Monitor that achieves 10Bit color without FRC though, as FRC can produce flickering and will never be as accurate as true 10bit support.
+If you truly want to make good use of a 10bit Monitor, go with a 10bit Monitor that achieves 10Bit color without FRC, though, as FRC can produce flickering and will never be as accurate as true 10bit color support.

 So to summarize: 10bit is great, but only if it can be achieved without using FRC.

 The Size and Resolution of Monitors are more deeply intertwined than one might think.

 The Size of a Monitor is usually stated in Inches (“) of the Diagonal of the Screen Span.
 This makes it somewhat troublesome to discern the actual width and height of the Screen, as you additionally have to look up the Aspect Ratio to truly know how wide and tall a Monitor is.